adobe/aepsdk-react-native/README.md

   [AEPMobileCore setLogLevel: AEPLogLevelDebug];
   [AEPMobileCore configureWithAppId:@"yourAppID"];
   [AEPMobileCore registerExtensions: @[
-      AEPMobileLifecycle.class,
-      AEPMobileSignal.class,
-      AEPMobileEdge.class,
-      AEPMobileEdgeIdentity.class,
-      AEPMobileEdgeConsent.class,
+      AEPMobileLifecycle.class, //enable this extension for collecting Lifecycle metrics.
+      AEPMobileSignal.class, //enable this extension allows marketers to send a "signal" to the app AEPMobileEdge.class, //this extension allows for sending XDM formatted data to Adobe Experience Platform AEPMobileEdgeIdentity.class, //this extension enables identity management with Edge Network from the mobile app AEPMobileEdgeConsent.class, //this extension enables consent preferences collection from the app
-      //AEPMobileMessaging.class, //enable this extension for using messaging functionalities
+      //AEPMobileMessaging.class, //enable this extension if you installed @adobe/react-native-aepmessaging
       //AEPMobileUserProfile.class, //enable this extension for store user profile attributes
       //AEPMobileAssurance.class, //enable this extension for inspecting and validating the app
       //AEPMobileIdentity.class, //enable for Adobe solution Identity extension ] completion:^{
     [AEPMobileCore lifecycleStart:@{@"contextDataKey": @"contextDataVal"}];
     //enable this for Lifecycle.
-See Note for getting Lifecycle metrics.
+See Note for collecting Lifecycle metrics.
   }
   ];